Grena-verifier/Grena-verifier-dockerised/README.md

 └── cleanup.sh
 ```

-and it will enter the Docker container in the `Grena-verifer` repo directory.
+and it will enter the Docker container in the `Grena-verifier` repo directory.
 You should see something like this:

 ```
 root@a352bcaa6b22:/app/Grena-verifier#